backtrace-labs/backtrace-python/README.md

 python setup.py test
 ```

-Be sure to run the test suite with both Python 2 and Python 3 since both are
-supported simultaneously.
+Since all of these implementations of Python are supported, be sure to run the
+test suite with all of them:

+ * Python 2
+ * Python 3
+ * PyPy